Get notified of page updates

 Using prostheses

-Some women who go flat like to wear breast-shaped forms (prostheses) that are adhere to the chest or can be tucked into specially made bras, camisoles, lingerie and swimsuits to temporarily restore their natural shape and profile.
+Some people who go flat like to wear breast-shaped forms (prostheses) that adhere to the chest or can be tucked into specially-made bras, camisoles, lingerie and swimsuits to temporarily restore their natural shape and profile.
 Prostheses come in a variety of shapes, sizes, textures, weights and with or without nipples.
 Customized silicone prostheses are the most realistic and the most expensive.
 Prostheses can be especially helpful after unilateral mastectomy to better fit into clothing and restore balance.
 A qualified fitter can help you find the right prostheses that fits your chest properly.

 If you don’t want a completely flat chest after mastectomy but also don’t want (or can’t have) breast reconstruction, you might consider a Goldilocks mastectomy.
 It is a skin-sparing mastectomy—the surgeon removes the breast tissue and then rearranges the breast skin and underlying fat to create a small breast mound.
 Results tend to be better for patients with very large breasts who have more fat to work with.
 No additional surgeries are required, although later fat grafting (an outpatient procedure) can improve volume and contour without the need for breast implants or donor sites.